 We’re not alone; Rock Band has become a family affair in a lot of households.
 It doesn’t seem to matter if players have experience with video games or playing music; the allure of taking to the stage and becoming a rock-star is infectious.

 If you are looking for a way to spend some quality family time, a game disc and a couple plastic instruments might spark a whole new way to connect.
-Share your Rack Band stories in the comments below or on social media!
+Share your Rock Band stories in the comments below or on social media!